Here is my comment policy, and technical help if you want to include equations in your comments:

 4) Don't use the symbols < or > in your comment (unless you use just one), as WordPress may intepret them as an html tag and mutilate your comment!
 You can make these symbols by inserting \lt or \gt inside of the double dollar signs, for < or > respectively.
 Alternatively you can use the html escape codes lt; or gt; even outside of the double dollar signs.

 5) At this time there is no way to edit your own comments to fix typos or incorrect equations.
-However, if you write a second comment pointing out the mistake, I may fix your original comment and delete the correction, so that it looks like you got it right from the beginning.
+However, if you write a second comment pointing out the mistake, I usually fix your original comment and delete the correction, so that it looks like you got it right from the beginning.

 8) Commenters should provide a valid email address in the comment form, so that I can write to you privately if there is an administrative issue that shouldn't be shared with everyone.
 These email addresses are not visible to the public, nor will they be released to other organizations.

 10) If you figure out any other way to abuse the process, I may have to invent some ex post facto rules in a hurry.
 But I would rather have a community of people who use common sense when deciding what kinds of comments are suitable.